deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 ## 1. Request & Receive

 The request and receive cycle describes how a smart contract requests data from an oracle and receives the response in a separate transaction.
 Chainlink VRF follows the Request & Receive Data cycle.
-To consume randomness, your contract should inherit from VRFConsumerBase and define two required functions
+To consume randomness, your contract should inherit from `VRFConsumerBase` and define two required functions

 - `requestRandomness`, which makes the initial request for randomness.
-- `fulfillRandomness`, which is the function that receives and does something with verified randomness.
+- `fulfillRandomness`, which is the function that receives and provide verified randomness.

 If the result of randomness is stored on-chain, any actor could see the value and predict the outcome.
 Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof then returns that result to the contract that requested it.
 This sequence is what's known as the [Request and Receive](https://docs.chain.link/docs/architecture-request-model/) cycle.

 ## 2. Using MATIC

-In return for providing this service of generating a random number, Oracles need to be paid in Matic.
+In return for providing this service of generating a random number, Oracles need to be paid in Matic tokens.
 This is paid by the contract that requests the randomness, and payment occurs during the request.

 ## 3. Interacting with Chainlink VRF